0xHiteshPatel/appsvcs_integration_iapp/docs/policies.rst

 ``<type>:url=<url>``

-Variable substition is available within the URL string to allow runtime specification of URL components.
+Variable substitution is available within the URL string to allow runtime specification of URL components.
 The variables currently supported are: